5th Combat Helicopter Regiment: Mali

-The 5th Combat Helicopter Regiment deployed to Mali during Operation Barkhane against Islamist extremists.
+Since 5 July 2016 the 5th Combat Helicopter Regiment has formed part of the 4th Airmobile Brigade.
+The regiment deployed to Mali during Operation Barkhane against Islamist extremists.
 The unit deployed with the Eurocopter Tiger HAP (Hélicoptère d'Appui Protection, Support and Escort Helicopter).

 On 25 November 2019 a helicopter from the unit was involved in the 2019 Ménaka mid-air collision during operations against a group of Malian insurgents.
 French Commando Paratroopers had engaged an Islamist unit and requested aerial support.
 Two Gazelle attack helicopters and one Eurocopter AS532 Cougar transport helicopter were dispatched from Ménaka and two Tigers from the 5th were sent from Gao.
 The night was moonless and the aircraft were operating in pitch-black conditions.
 One of the Tigers collided with the Cougar as it was circling the battlefield, both aircraft crashed.
 Both 5th Regiment pilots were killed and all five crew and six passengers on the Cougar were killed.
 A report blamed the collision on the lack of communication between the aviation units.
 The incident was the biggest single loss of French life in Operation Barkhane and the biggest loss of French troops in a single day since the 1983 Beirut barracks bombings.